This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 QuikFlip Shark Tank Update

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 The deal with Lori never closed.
 It’s probably because after airing Rener saw a “MASSIVE sales increase.”
 In 2019, the product was named one of Time Magazine’s Best Inventions of the Year.
 The product is available in some retail outlets, including Wal Mart.
-As of 2021, the company is still in business with $4 million in annual revenue.
+Over the years, the company added to its product line.
+They now offer pullover hoodies, rain jackets and women’s and kids’ styles.
+As of July, 2024, the company is still in Wal Mart and has $4 million in annual revenue.